geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " But oh, from thee removed, whose sight inspired 180 " My breast with love, with virtue, valour fired,
 " What to my arms, can like thy smile supply
-" Art to repel, or vigour to annoy ?
+" Art to repel, or vigour to annoy?
 " Yet grant some pledge, no happier youth shall gain
 " That envied hand, so long desired in vain;
 " This in the fight shall steel thy warrior's breast,